Algafix/OSNMA/README.md

 Note that the security of the OSNMA protocol can only be guaranteed if the receiver providing the navigation data is synchronized with TL seconds of error with the Galileo System Time.
 OSNMAlib assumes a TL of 30s: the maximum to process all tags.
 However, it can be configured for a different TL depending on what you receiver can guarantee.
-For more information about time synchronisation see the [OSNMA Receiver Guidelines](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_v1.1.pdf), and [Receiver Options](#receiver-options) to configure OSNMAlib.
+For more information about time synchronisation see the [OSNMA Receiver Guidelines](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_v1.1.pdf), and [Configuration Options](#osnmalib-configuration-options) to configure OSNMAlib.

 OSNMAlib implements several optimizations in the cryptographic material extraction and in the process of linking navigation data to tags.
 None of these optimizations imply trial-and-error on the verification process, any authentication failure should be assumed as spoofing.
 If you see several authentication failures in a non-spoofing scenario, feel free to report it on the Issues page of GitHub.

-A web visualization of OSNMAlib can be found at [OSNMAmon.eu](https://osnmamon.eu/).
+A web visualization of OSNMAlib can be found at [OSNMAlib.eu](https://osnmalib.eu/).
-This web view uses live aggregated data from [galmon](https://github.com/berthubert/galmon), therefore it should not be seen as *a receiver* but more like a general status of OSNMA.
+For now, this web view uses live aggregated data from [galmon](https://github.com/berthubert/galmon), therefore it should not be seen as *a receiver* but more like a general state of OSNMA.
-Note that this web display is in beta and is subject to known synchronization issues of the galmon network.
+Note that this web display is in beta and uses the new OSNMAlib [status logging feature](#osnmalib-logging-options).

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).